bloxstreet/support/staff-information/store-jobs.md

 **Step 1:** Customers will approach you with their order.
 You should greet them with a friendly greeting.

-**Step 2:** Press the cutting board to recieve access to the bread.
+**Step 2:** Press the cutting board to receive access to the bread.

 **Step 3:** Place whatever toppings the customer desires.
 Finish the sub by pressing on the cutting board again.